the erosive process that reduces the size of glaciers

 Chlorofluorocarbons=(CFC's); gases containing chlorine, fluorine and carbon atoms that break down the ozone layer and weaken protection from ultraviolet waves.

-the remains (or an impression) of a plant or animal that existed in a past geological age and that has been excavated from the soil
+the remains of a plant or animal from a past geological age

 Alternative energy resources=All energy resources other than fossil fuels and nuclear fission; including solar energy; hydroelectric power; geothermal energy; wind energy; biomass energy; tidal, wave, and heat energy from the seas; and nuclear fusion.